Super HxEros: Premise

 An unknown type of alien called "Censor Bug" (キセイ蟲, Kiseichū) invades Earth.
 They plunder "H-energy" in an attempt to make mankind extinct.
 To save the Earth from the alien threat, high school boy Retto Enjō joins the "HxEros" team, partnering with four beautiful high school girls, one of whom is his childhood friend Kirara Hoshino.
-However, it turns out that Kirara has drastically changed her personality, which leads to an estrangement between the two childhood friends.
+However, it turns out that Kirara's personality has drastically changed, which leads to an estrangement between the two childhood friends.